Who Is Jimmy Fallon?

 In 2008, Fallon landed a challenging, high-profile role.
 NBC announced that the young comedian would be taking over Conan O'Brien's late-night talk show the following year.
 He was under a lot of pressure when his show, Late Night with Jimmy Fallon, first aired in March 2009.
 His first guests included Robert De Niro and Justin Timberlake.

 In April 2013, it was announced that he would become the new host of The Tonight Show, after Jay Leno's contract expired.
 The show moved its tapings from Los Angeles to New York when Fallon assumed his new position.
 The Tonight Show Starring Jimmy Fallon debuted on February 17, 2014.
 “I just want to do the best I can,” he said.
 “And take care of the show for a while.”

-In addition to his Late Night duties, Fallon hosted the Golden Globe Awards in 2017.
+In addition to his duties for The Tonight Show, Fallon hosted the Golden Globe Awards in 2017.